 As a big fan of nature and walking through forests and such like, finding a cool little space like this in New York City is a must.
 Enter the ‘High Line’, which promises great city views, nature, a relaxing walk – and a beautiful sunset if you come at the right time.
 Find out more about the High Line walk here.

 14. Check out Union Square for the Farmer’s Market and artisan cakes

 Union Square is home to a great Farmer’s Market, and within that is a great stall selling artisan cakes.
 You’ll have fun going on the hunt for this stall, whilst also perusing the many other awesome food and crafts found here!

 15. Sip sophisticated cocktails at The Penrose or Weather Up (or both)

-Found within most Lonely Planet NYC guidebooks and articles are The Penrose and Weather Up bars, which are said to serve sophisticated, posh cocktails… you know, just so I can pretend I’m Charlotte York from ‘Sex and the City’ (yes, I know I’m a total Charlotte!)
+Found within most Lonely Planet NYC guidebooks and articles are The Penrose and Weather Up bars, which serve sophisticated, posh cocktails… you know, just so you can pretend you’re Charlotte York from ‘Sex and the City’…

 BONUS: Window shop at 3FortySeven

-Known as a posh gallery and home interiors showroom, 3FortySeven is something for the posh elite of New York City.
-And I plan on window shopping there at least once!
+Known as a posh gallery and home interior showroom, 3FortySeven is something for the posh elite of New York City.
+And you should plan on window shopping there at least once!